welcome to the mayan ruins website .

 structure 42 upper platform level steve mellard

-residential area steve mellard
+residential complex steve mellard

 west view from temple of seven dolls gunnar wolf